h-shahzaib/Fluent-Source-Generator/README.md

-⚠ **Note:** Currently, this library is designed to generate C# source code, but it can easily be extended to support source code generation for virtually any programming or scripting language.

 ## **Overview**

 Built on **.NET Standard 2.0**, this library provides seamless compatibility across all .NET versions, with zero external dependencies.
 Simply import the project as a reference, and you're ready to go!